Neal/pebble-vlc-remote/README.md

 * Play/pause with the select button.
 * Volume up 5% with the up button.
 * Volume down 5% with the down button.
+* Volume to max by holding the up button.
+* Volume to 0 by holding the down button.
 * Display filename when available.

 ## Configuration